i New mining code

 iii Additional permits and licences

 Only the permits and licences mentioned above are required to conduct mining activities.

 iv Closure and remediation of mining projects

-Any holder of a mining title is under an obligation to rehabilitate the sites at the expiry of each mining title, except for the perimeters that are still covered by an exploitation mining title.
+Any holder of a mining title is under an obligation to rehabilitate sites when each mining title expires, except for the perimeters that are still covered by an exploitation mining title.
 To this end, the holder of a mining title must open an account in a commercial bank in Senegal into which funds are paid to cover the cost of the implementation of the restoration programme.

 IV ENVIRONMENTAL AND SOCIAL CONSIDERATIONS

 i Environmental, health and safety regulations

 Each applicant for a mining permit must prepare, at its own expense, an environmental impact study (EIS) in accordance with the Environment Code and the implementing decrees.

 Health and safety rules apply to prospecting, exploration and exploitation work, most notably in quarries, plants and laboratories, as well as the security rules relating to transport, stockpiling and use of explosives and dangerous products summarised by the Mining Code, the Labour Code and by decree.

 Any accidents that occur during a mining operation, as well as any identified dangers, should be brought to the attention of the Ministry of Energy and Mines, the competent administrative authority.